nchz/coolmarks/README.md

-# Reresearch
+# Coolmarks

 Evolving browser bookmarks.

 ### What?

-Reresearch is a tool that allows you to save relevant web links and easily organize them to find the one you need, the moment you need it.
+Coolmarks is a tool that allows you to save relevant web links and easily organize them to find the one you need, the moment you need it.
 Traditional bookmarks from web browser are still the best choice for those common websites that you want to access quickly.

 ### Why?